Founding Father: Samuel Adams

-Samuel Adams was born on September 27, 1722 in Quincy, Massachusetts.
+Samuel Adams was born on September 27, 1722, in Quincy, Massachusetts.
 His family was well off and respected in the community.
 Samuel Adams went to Boston Latin School and then went on to go to Harvard College.
-Afterwards, he got his master’s degree.
-Samuel Adams decided to get involved in business.
+Afterward, he got his master’s degree.
+Samuel Adams decided to get involved in the business.
 Unfortunately, he lost all the money that his father had saved for him.

 Samuel Adams and Politics

 After this, Samuel Adams decided to go into politics, which he was very good at.
 He could work very late and make great speeches.
 He also led meetings in houses and taverns where he explained that Americans should have the right to govern themselves.
 In 1763, the British government announced that they would start taxing American trade.
 Samuel Adams was very upset and wrote a letter saying that if a trade could be taxed, what else could the British government start tax?
 These laws would slowly ruin any chance of the colonies being able to govern themselves.

 Samuel Adams became very famous for what he said.
 Soon, Samuel Adams was at the very center of the patriotic movement that wanted the colonies to have its own representation in Great Britain’s government.
 This was also the very beginning of the movement for independence.
 Samuel Adams started the Country Party, which included many farmers who also believed in his ideas.

 Around this time, Samuel Adams was also a founder and important member of the Sons of Liberty, a secret organization that supported independence for the colonies.
 This was the organization that was involved in the Boston Tea Party.

 In 1765, Samuel Adams was elected as the representative of Boston to the Massachusetts legislature.
 Here, Samuel Adams influenced many of the laws that were made.
 Samuel Adams was on every single committee and he went to every event.
 Samuel Adams also wrote many arguments against the actions of the British government.